closerdao/tdf-game-guide/01_introduction/faq.md

 Options range from camping to shared rooms to private cabins *(coming soon)*, depending on availability and your involvement level.

 ### What should I bring?
+**Detailed Packing List:**
-Practical clothing for outdoor work, personal items, and an open mind.
-A detailed packing list is provided when you book.
+- Practical clothing for outdoor work and variable weather
+- Personal items and toiletries
+- Work gloves and sturdy shoes
+- Headlamp or flashlight
+- Water bottle
+- Personal medications
+- An open mind and collaborative spirit

 ### How do I get there?
-Fly to Lisbon, then take a train to Grândola or bus to Santiago do Cacém.
-We can arrange pickup from these stations.
+From Lisbon, take a train to Grândola or Ermidas-Sado, or a bus to Santiago do Cacém.
+Pickups can be arranged from these stations.

-## 🌱 REGENERATIVE ASPECTS
+## 🌱 Regenerative Aspects

-### What makes this "regenerative"?
+### What do we mean by regenerative?
-We aim to leave the land, community, and participants better than we found them through ecological restoration, community building, and personal growth.
+We define regenerative as "creating the capacity to sustain more life" - leaving the land, community, and participants better than we found them through ecological restoration, community building, and personal growth.

 ### How do you measure impact?
-Through ecological monitoring, community feedback loops, and personal reflection.
-See [Monitoring](../07_land-stewardship/monitoring.md).
+We invite you to explore 4 areas: personal growth, community impact, ecological regeneration, and cultural creation.
+See [Monitoring](../07_land-stewardship/monitoring.md) for more details.

 ### Is this a cult?
 No!
 We value diversity of thought, freedom of choice, and healthy boundaries.
 Community members are free to engage at their comfort level and depart anytime.